Lager: Production process

 Lager uses a process of cool fermentation, followed by maturation in cold storage.
 The German word "Lager" means storeroom or warehouse.
 The yeast generally used with lager brewing is Saccharomyces pastorianus.
-It is a close relative of the Saccharomyces cerevisiae yeast used for warm fermented ales.
+It is a close relative of the Saccharomyces cerevisiae yeast used for ales, which undergo warm fermentation at 18-24C.

 While prohibited by the German Reinheitsgebot tradition, lagers in some countries may include a proportion of adjuncts, usually rice or maize.
 Adjuncts entered United States brewing as a means of thinning out the body of beers, balancing the large quantities of protein introduced by six-row barley.
 Adjuncts are often used now in beermaking to introduce a large quantity of sugar, and thereby increase ABV, at a lower price than a formulation using an all-malt grain bill.
 There are, however, cases in which adjunct usage actually increases the cost of manufacture.

-It is possible to use lager yeast in a warm fermentation process, such as with American steam beer; while German Altbier and Kölsch are brewed with Saccharomyces cerevisiae top-fermenting yeast at a warm temperature, but with a cold-storage finishing stage, and classified as obergäriges lagerbier (top-fermented lager beer).
+It is possible to use lager yeast in a warm fermentation process, such as with American steam beer; while German Altbier and Kölsch ales are brewed with Saccharomyces cerevisiae top-fermenting ale yeast, but matured as a lager in cold storage, and classified as obergäriges lagerbier (top-fermented lager beer).

 Variations

 Lagers range in colour from extremely pale, through amber beers such as Vienna lager, to dark brown and black Dunkel and Schwarzbier.
 The depth of colour comes from the specific grain bill used in the beers; paler lagers use unroasted barley and may even add other grains such as rice or corn to lighten the color and provide a crisp, bright finish to the flavour.
 Darker lagers use roasted grains and malts to produce a more roasted, even slightly burnt, flavour profile.
-Styles commonly classified as lagers include:

-Pilsner, a pale hoppy lager originally from the city of Plzeň in the Czech Republic, which influenced the modern American lager style.

-Helles, a pale malty lager brewed in southern Germany around Munich.

-Märzen, an amber lager, traditionally brewed in Munich for the celebration of Oktoberfest, though the beer served at modern day Oktoberfest is Festbier, a style closer to Maibock or Helles than Märzen.

-Bock, originating in Einbeck in central Germany, is of a higher alcohol content (7% abv or more) than most lagers.
-Sub-styles include Maibock (traditionally served in May, lighter in colour and body), Doppelbock (with an even higher alcohol content), and Eisbock, a type of ice beer which has been concentrated by freezing.

-Vienna lager, which can range from medium amber to brown, originating in Vienna, Austria, but also influencing brewing in Mexico, typified by beers such as Dos Equis Amber.

-Dunkel, a dark brown lager; the word (meaning dark) can also be appended to other styles to indicate a darker variety (e.g., "Dunkelweizen").

-Schwarzbier, a dark brown to black lager.